 Since the early 2000s, the trend towards open-top magazine pouches worked great for fast-paced combat in the relatively close confines of an urban environment.
 However, as I reviewed training reports from guys rotating through jungle schools and other light infantry work, it seemed that they were relearning lessons documented back in the 60s.

-My planned load here is 5+1, meaning five magazines on the harness and one in the gun.
+My planned load starts with 5+1, meaning five magazines on the harness and one in the gun.
 That’s 180 rounds of 5.56 ammunition.
 Why that amount?
 Frankly, it’s arbitrary.

 I tried dig back into the research, and asked several SMEs about why a modern “standard” combat load was 6+1 magazines.
 The general agreement is that it was arbitrary as well, an artifact of M1956, M1967, and ALICE all using two magazine cases on the belt.
 Since those cases held three M-16 magazines each, the default load became 6+1.